jasonyansk/resume/index.md

 #### VMware Specialist _Jul 2021 - Jan 2023_

 1. Executed the comprehensive upgrade of the VMware infrastructure (vCenter, ESXi, SRM) of 600+ VMs from legacy versions to the latest releases, ensuring improved performance, security, and scalability
-1. Automated the creation of Veeam DR plan based on vSphere tags using PowerShell script
+1. Automated creation of Veeam DR plan based on vSphere tags using PowerShell script, reducing manual effort
 1. Managed the implementation of NetApp S3 object storage solution, optimizing data storage and retrieval

 ### The University of Hong Kong _Hong Kong_